jdmonin/JSettlers2/doc/Readme.developer.md

 game, etc.  There are also a few robot debugging commands, not listed in `*help*`;
 see the "Robots (AI)" section.

+Since the game window remembers recently sent chat text, you can use the Up/Down arrow keys to browse and re-send debug commands.

 To help with security and prevent cheats, by default debug commands are disabled except for practice games.
 If you need to use debug commands on a multi-player server, start that server with `-Djsettlers.allow.debug=Y` and connect with username `debug`.